 How Arrow Boosted Brand Engagement at CES

-Fortune 500 company Arrow used Ultraleap’s solutions to bring their brand story to life at CES 2019.
-They combined hand tracking with mid-air haptics to create an interactive brand experience in the form of a digital installation.
+Fortune 500 company Arrow used Ultraleap’s touchless technology to bring their brand story to life at CES 2019.
+They combined hand tracking with mid-air haptics to create an interactive brand experience in the form of a touchless digital installation.

 Arrow works with the world’s leading technology manufacturers.
 The installation showcased their Create, Make, Manage Technology theme in a fresh, memorable way that significantly boosted brand engagement.

 Arrow is a global provider of electronics products, services, and solutions to industrial and commercial markets.
 The company aggregates electronic components and enterprise computing solutions.
 It maintains a network of more than 350 locations serving over 80 countries.

 For CES 2019, Arrow’s plan was to be at the heart of Eureka Park.
 The stand would showcase how Arrow’s engineers, design tools, marketing, distribution services, and supply chain expertise support entrepreneurs.

 Arrow supports entrepreneurs at every stage of the product lifecycle.
 Their theme for CES 2019 was Create, Make, Manage Technology.
 The ambition was to create a digital installation that would showcase this in an engaging, fresh, and memorable way.

 The Haptic Technology Solution